avinassh/little-finger/README.md

 ## License

-The mighty MIT license.
-Please check `LICENSE` for more details.
+The libraries and server are released under the mighty [MIT license](https://v.mit-license.org/).
+Please check the `LICENSE` file of respective repository for more details.